Leather Terms and Glossary

 Flesh-Side: The inner or “ugly” side of the leather.

-Full Grain: The original grain of the hide after the hair has been removed.
+Full Grain: Leather made from the top layer of the hide with the grain intact, showing natural markings and offering maximum durability and breathability.
+The original grain of the hide after the hair has been removed.
 No correcting, buffing, etc.

 Grading: The ranking of the leather by either the producer or seller, highly subjective.
 They may use letters, numbers or some other form or ranking.
 In theory, it was similar to the grading we received in school, with an “A” grade having less than 10 percent of defects.
 However, many producers have switched to a simpler grading system of low, medium and high with their own names for the different levels.